balasaalin/space-exploration/README.md

 # space-exploration
-Demo project for the concept of the Oxygen WebHelp Publishing Template
+Demo project containing the sample files for the Oxygen WebHelp Publishing Template presentation video.

-This is a demo project that introduces the concept of the Oxygen Webhelp Publishing Template that defines all aspects of the layout and style of WebHelp Responsive output.
+This is a demo project that introduces the concept of the Oxygen Webhelp [Publishing Template](https://www.oxygenxml.com/doc/ug-editor/topics/whr-publishing-template.html) that defines all aspects of the layout and style of WebHelp Responsive output.

 The project contains a sample DITA map and a publsihing template that customizes the WebHelp Responsive output by changing the font and color of several sections and adds a background and logo image.